aws-samples/aws-modernization-with-sysdig/content/0-prerequisites/3-cloud9/2-attach_iam_role.md

 ---
-title: "3.3 Attach IAM Role"
+title: "Attach IAM Role"
 chapter: false
-weight: 22
+weight: 2
 ---

 ## Attach the IAM role to your Workspace